GCC-Tiny/gcc-tiny-docs-rtd/docs/source/part01.rst

 .. note::

     This kind of scoping mechanism is called static or lexical scoping.

-..
-TODO: fix mark up of if, while, for statements

 An :token:`if statement <Tiny:if>` can have two forms, but the first form is equivalent to if expression then statement* else end,